jonnor/machinehearing/handson/constrained-hmm/notes.md

     when X1 ActualPosition reads 198, or when M1_CURRENT_PROGRAM_NUMBER does not read 0.
     The source of these errors has not been identified.

+!!!
+Might not have comparable data.
+Looking at 'Y1_ActualPosition', 'X1_ActualPosition' over time, it seems that different jobs at same speed does not operate in the same order?
+There are also a variable amount of 158,198 inside, very short, moving in under 100 ms. Seems not plausible for an actual jog to home

 This notebook has some reasonable basic EDA on the dataset, https://www.kaggle.com/code/paulsatyajit/cnc-milling-machine-tool-wear-detection